“Two souls dwell, alas, in my breast’ (Faust I)

 _______________________________________________________________________________________________

-We are born with self-preservation, the unconditional instinct to survive, of course: it is a necessary basic programme that enables us to overcome crises, find solutions, protect the upbringing of children, and so on.
-However, for the 99% mentioned above, this basic programme develops into egocentricity, which remains trapped in the described framework of animalistic, selfish ‘love of neighbour’, driven by instinct and without understanding.
-Humanity that goes beyond the framework of the self-centred environment is unconsciously blocked in people by the programme of self-preservation.
-With their egocentric behaviour, people are ‘only’ obedient executors of the impulses of their instinctive soul.
-This leads to people behaving ‘more animal-like than any animal ’ (Goethe: Faust I, Auerbach’s Cellar): Animals do not build concentration camps.
+We come into the world with self-preservation, the unconditional instinct for survival, as a matter of course: it is a necessary basic program that enables us to overcome crises, find solutions, protect our children as they grow up, etc. But in the case of the aforementioned 99%, this basic program develops into egocentricity, which remains incomprehensibly driven by instinct within the described framework of animalistic, self-serving “charity.” .
+Humanity that goes beyond the framework of the self-centered environment is unconsciously blocked in humans by the program of self-preservation.
+With their egocentric behavior, these individuals are “only” obedient executors of the impulses of their instinctual soul.
+These impulses cause humans to behave “more animalistic than any animal” (Goethe: Faust I, Auerbach’s Cellar): animals do not build concentration camps.

-The fact that people live in ignorance of their two inner controls and also have no idea that they have the potential to change the distribution lever is the reason for the efforts at enlightenment through the Bible, Gita, Koran, Dhammapada, TaoTeKing etc. The Sermon on the Mount, for example, constantly calls on people to make this 180° course correction, to ‘love’ their enemies and to forgive them comprehensively.
+The fact that people live in ignorance of their two internal controls and also have no idea that they have the potential to flip the distribution lever is the reason for the enlightenment efforts of the Bible, Gita, Koran, Dhammapada, TaoTeKing, etc. The Sermon on the Mount, for example, constantly calls on people to make this 180° course correction, to “love” their enemies and to forgive them completely.

-Although people generally have no awareness of true love of neighbour in the sense of the Golden Rule, they always find themselves in an equally unconscious conflict between ego love and love of others as a result of the unconsciously nagging spiritual programme (conscience).
+Although people are generally unaware of true charity in the sense of the Golden Rule, they nevertheless find themselves in an equally unconscious conflict between ego and charity as a result of the unconsciously nagging spiritual program (conscience).

-In his novel ‘Dr Jekyll and Mr Hyde’, Robert Louis Stevenson tried to deal with the division of the human soul in literary terms, even if he only sees it on the material horizontal level and does not recognise the spiritual vertical.
+Literarily, Robert Louis Stevenson attempted to address the division of the human soul in his novella “Dr. Jekyll and Mr. Hyde,” even though he sees it only on the material horizontal plane and is unaware of the spiritual vertical.

-As far as the dominance of egocentricity in humans – in contrast to intuition, the inner voice – is concerned, people have always tried to depict this animal power through the millennia, such as the prehistoric lion-man from the Hollow Stone, the ancient Greek Minotaur or the centaurs.
+As far as the dominance of egocentricity in humans is concerned—in contrast to intuition, to the inner voice—people have always tried to depict this animalistic force in art throughout the millennia, such as the prehistoric lion man of Hohlenstein, the ancient Greek Minotaur, or the centaurs.

 Commons Attribution-Share Alike 4.0 International

-It was not until the great wisdom texts from around 2000 years before our era that the divine part of man (e.g. Gilgamesh) began to be recognised.
+But it was not until the great wisdom texts of around 500 BC that the divine part of human beings began to be brought into consciousness.
+(Even more than 1000 years earlier, Gilgamesh and Zarathustra.)

-Becoming aware of your split soul means gradually reducing your material part, that of the mammal, and gradually activating your spiritual part.
-Buddhist wisdom calls this ‘recognising both worlds’ (Dhammapada XIX, 269).
-St Paul calls this ‘daily dying.’
-By this he does not mean a biological withering away of the body, the ‘hardware’, but to unfold the spiritual soul, the software of the Son of God, through this ego reduction.
-In practice, this is usually initiated by meditation, which practises suppressing the egoistic and therefore always fear- and revenge-filled whispers.
-This increases receptivity to the inner voice, intuition and gut feeling.
-As a result, in practical everyday life this leads more and more to overcoming ego behaviour through service and sacrifice for others, with the focus on strangers.
-Self-giving for one’s own partners or children is the horizon of the animal world and is something everyone can do.
-It also has a solidary meaning on the earthly level, but is worthless for ego death.
+Becoming aware of one’s divided soul means reducing one’s material part, that of the mammal, more and more and gradually activating one’s spiritual part.
+Buddhist wisdom calls this “recognizing both worlds” (Dhammapada XIX, 269).
+Paul calls this “daily dying.”
+By this he does not mean the biological decay of the body, the “hardware,” but rather the unfolding of the spirit soul, the software of the Son of God, through this reduction of the ego.
+In practice, this is usually initiated through meditation, which trains one to suppress the selfish and therefore always fear- and vengeance-filled whisperings.
+This increases receptivity to the inner voice, intuition, and gut feeling.
+As a result, in practical everyday life, this leads more and more to overcoming ego behavior through service and self-sacrifice for others, with the focus on strangers.
+Self-sacrifice for one’s own partner or children is the horizon of the animal world and anyone can do it.
+It also has considerable significance in terms of solidarity on the earthly plane, but as mentioned above, it is worthless for the death of the ego.

 Oleksandr Chaban: In a human being is good and evil … Who are you, human? iStock 94401140

-In ancient Greek mythology, the activated spirit soul of a human being is referred to as a ‘demigod’, for example by Heracles.
-Very few people have any idea that this actually refers to every human being, even if this spiritual potential is often walled off, even completely in many cases.
-However, the term demigod primarily refers to those who actually face up to their inner conflicts (attacks of selfishness, envy, greed, hatred, etc.) and, with increasing awareness of the power of their spiritual aura, successfully take up the fight against their animalistic software.
+In ancient Greek mythology, the activated spirit soul of humans appears in the term “demigod,” for example in Heracles.
+Very few people realize that this basically refers to every human being, even if this spiritual potential is often blocked, in many cases completely.
+However, demigods are primarily those who actually deal with their inner conflicts (egoism attacks, envy, greed, hatred, etc.) and, with increasing awareness of the power of their spiritual aura, successfully take up the fight against their animalistic software.

-Everyone has the potential of the demigod or child of God because they are the owner of the divine spark, whether they realise it or not.
-Everyone has the spiritual potential for self-knowledge and self-liberation: ‘You are gods and all children of the Most High.’ (see above) From this it is clear that spiritual development, transformation, enlightenment or whatever you want to call the attainment of a higher consciousness is the very essence of man; no special talent is required for this.
+Everyone has the potential to be a demigod or child of God because they possess the divine spark, whether they are aware of it or not.
+Everyone has the spiritual potential for self-knowledge and liberation: “You are gods and all children of the Most High.” (see above).
+This shows that spiritual development, transformation, enlightenment, or whatever one wants to call the attainment of a higher consciousness, is the very essence of human beings; no special talent is required for this.

 Figure emerges from the cosmos.
 Bestdesigs. iStock 1099434540

-Especially since the beginning of the Middle Ages, the churches have focussed exclusively on the sinfulness of people.
-The teaching of Jesus to show people ways to perfect themselves (‘You will do even greater things than I!’) (see above) and to set an example of this was nothing other than presumption, arrogance and arrogance for them.
-Their understanding of man was that of a creature, that of a purely earthly creature with ‘primordial distance’ from the Creator God.
-With this constant devaluation, they tried to suggest their own superiority and thereby strengthen their position of power.
-This is why they have wisely hushed up any enlightenment, such as that of Meister Eckhart, and suppressed it by force if necessary – with the combat term ‘heretic’.
-And it is also why they persecuted and, if possible, killed the Cathars, Johannes Tauler (‘God-like nature of our spirit’) and Joan of Arc.
+Since the beginning of the Middle Ages, churches have focused exclusively on harping on the sinfulness of human beings.
+Jesus’ teaching to show people the way to perfection (“You will do even greater things than I have done!” (see above)) and to exemplify this himself was nothing less than presumption, arrogance, and hubris to them.
+Their understanding of human beings was that of creatures, purely earthly beings with an “original distance” from the Creator God.
+With this constant devaluation, they tried to suggest their own superiority and thereby expanded their position of power.
+That is why they wisely hushed up any enlightenment, such as that provided by Meister Eckhart, and, if necessary, suppressed it by force—using the combative term “heretic.”
+And that is why they also persecuted and, where possible, killed the Cathars, Johannes Tauler (“Godlikeness of our spirit”) and Joan of Arc.

-The story of creation gives the reason for our divine origin: it is the aforementioned likeness, i.e. a relationship like that between father or mother and child.
-Although not equal to adults, they are on the same level.
-In contrast to other mammals, this is associated with creation potential.
-For the ego in humans, however, likeness is not enough.
-It wants to play God (Gen. 3:5) and achieve equality: ‘ … above all things in the world.’
+The reason for our divine origin is stated in the story of creation: it is the aforementioned “likeness,” that is, a relationship like that between a father or mother and a child.
+Although it is not the same as that of adults, it is already on the same level.
+In contrast to other mammals, this is associated with creative potential.
+However, the ego in humans is not satisfied with likeness.
+It wants to play God (Gen. 3:5) and achieve equality: “… over everything in the world.”

-Of course, man has creative power, but only of developments and not of principles.
-These were already there before man, like relativity before Einstein.
+Of course, humans have creative power, but only in terms of developments and not principles.
+These existed before humans, just as relativity existed before Einstein.
 Humans can create the design of life through genetic manipulation and cloning, but not life itself.
-Dr Viktor Frankenstein sends his regards.
+Dr. Victor Frankenstein sends his regards.

-The idea that humans have a divine core does not seem very credible in view of their predatory behaviour and what they are doing to our planet and their kind.
-Modern man in times of globalisation is faced with a myriad of threats from ‘others’, such as competitive pressure, attacks, job insecurity, streams of refugees, burglaries, drug use and religiously motivated violence, etc., in which it is difficult to discern the aforementioned divine heritage.
+Given humanity’s predatory behavior and what it does to our planet and its fellow creatures, the idea that humans have a divine core seems implausible at first glance.
+In this age of globalization, modern humans face a myriad of threats from “others,” such as competitive pressure, attacks, job insecurity, refugee flows, burglaries, drug use, and religiously motivated violence, etc., in which it is difficult to discern the aforementioned divine heritage.

-And yet it is also part of everyday life that incredible talents, brilliant achievements and sacrifices for the common good can be observed.
-These are the great role models of human history, who are not to be understood as exceptions, but as examples of the inner potential in every human being, similar to parents for their children.
-Every day we witness the incredible abilities, talents and courage that lie within human beings, such as lifesavers, healers, scientific talents, gifted leaders like Mandela or Gandhi, social angels, and so on.
+And yet it is also part of everyday life to observe incredible talents, outstanding achievements, and sacrifices for the common good.
+It is the great role models of human history who are not to be understood as exceptions, but as examples of the inner potential in every human being, similar to parents for their children.
+Every day we witness the incredible abilities, talents, and courage that lie within human beings, such as lifesavers, healers, scientific talents, gifted leaders like Mandela or Gandhi, social angels, etc.

 Humans are the only living beings with the capacity for vertical transformation.
-Neither a rose nor a lion can do this.
-And animals, as I said, cannot break out of the animalistic programme of self-preservation.
-Only humans can develop higher spiritually.
-Goethe, as a master of poetic summarisation, puts it in a nutshell:
+A rose cannot do this, nor can a lion.
+And, as mentioned, animals cannot break out of their animalistic self-preservation program.
+Only humans can develop spiritually.
+Goethe, a master of poetic summary, sums it up:

 “Were not the eye sunlike,